Direct Contact

 Industry & Applied Research Partners

-SUNY Poly's location in the heart of New York's semiconductor and photonics corridor makes us a natural partner for industry-facing applied research.
-If you are working on challenges related to nano-scale wireless systems, implantable device communication, or optical sensing and are looking for an academic collaborator, reach out.
+SUNY Poly sits in New York's semiconductor and photonics corridor.
+If you are working on problems in nano-scale wireless systems, implantable device communication, or optical sensing and want an academic partner, we would be glad to talk.

 Open to Discussion